davidnmora/time-map/app/components/PLANNING.md

 }
 ```

-We then can group those `TimeBoundGeographicRegion`s into `TimeBoundGeographicRegionGroup`s, which themselves can be used as a child of another `TimeBoundGeographicRegionGroup`.
+We then can group those `TimeBoundGeographicRegion`s into `TimeBoundGeographicRegionGroup`s, both of which can be further grouped into even more `TimeBoundGeographicRegionGroup`.

+For a pratcical example, imagine the Roman Empire: individual regions, eg Britain, might have been under their control for specific periods, but we want to group them all into the larger entity of the Roman Empire.

 ```ts
 type TimeBoundGeographicRegionGroup = {